Why Anxiety Gets Worse at Night: Science-Backed Reasons and What Actually Helps

 Nighttime anxiety commonly presents in two patterns.
 Sleep-Onset Insomnia involves difficulty falling asleep due to mental and physical arousal.
 Sleep-Maintenance Insomnia involves waking during the night and struggling to return to sleep.
 Anxiety can drive either pattern, and many people experience both.
 Identifying which pattern dominates helps tailor treatment.

-Why Do I Wake Up Around 3 AM With Anxiety?
+Why Do I Wake Up Around 3 AM With Anxiety at Night?

 Early-morning anxiety has a strong physiological explanation.
 After several hours of sleep, blood glucose levels may drop, a state known as hypoglycemia.
 To stabilize glucose, the body initiates gluconeogenesis, releasing cortisol and adrenaline to prompt the liver to produce sugar.
 This emergency response jolts the nervous system awake.
 The sleeping brain often misinterprets this chemical surge as sudden danger or panic.